5 min read

 Local agents and tool use

 A chat model that only talks is a smart parrot.
-The same model wired up to call tools , read a file, run a query, hit an API , is an agent.
-Open models do this in 2026, but with caveats the cloud-frontier crowd doesn't have to think about.
+Wire the same model up to call tools, so it can read a file, run a query, hit an API, and now it's an agent.
+Open models can pull this off in 2026.
+They just come with caveats the cloud-frontier crowd never has to think about.

 This is post 11 of 13 in the Local LLMs series.
-After this you'll know which open models to trust with tool use, why the loops fail when they fail, and how to build a working local agent anyway.
+By the end you'll know which open models to trust with tool use, why the loops break when they break, and how to ship a working local agent regardless.

 Tool use in one paragraph